Object Storage Overview

 To test the

-CephObjectStore, set the object store credentials in the toolbox pod for the
+CephObjectStore, set the object store credentials in the toolbox pod that contains the

 PUT or GET an object¶

 Upload a file to the newly created bucket

 Download and verify the file from the bucket